semaphoreci/docs/docs/reference/semaphore-changelog.md

 **(Improved) Ubuntu 18.04 image update**

-- **(Deprecated)** Since Python 2.7 reached [End of Life](https://www.python.org/doc/sunset-python-2/) and is no longer maintained, it will be removed from the Bionic image at the start of September 2021.
+- **(Deprecated)** Because Python 2.7 reached [End of Life](https://www.python.org/doc/sunset-python-2/) and is no longer maintained, it will be removed from the Bionic image at the start of September 2021.

 **(New)** Packages: